University of Tsukuba

 Extra-curricular programs for interaction with international students

-Collaboration with external local institutions such as research institutes located in Tsukuba Science City, K-12 schools attached to the university, Super Global High Schools, International Baccalaureate Schools, etc.
+Collaboration with external local institutions such as research institutes located in Tsukuba Science City, K-12 schools attached to the university, Super Global High Schools, Global Colleges of Technology, International Baccalaureate Schools, etc.

 Creating world class research centers